Download all exemplars

 - describing the urban pattern

 A range of factors have been explained as contributing to the linear pattern, e.g. relief, transport and government policy.
 The factors have been explicitly linked to the pattern (2) (3) (4), demonstrating understanding of the interactions contributing to the selected spatial pattern.
-This aspect of the explanation reflects the quality of evidence expected at Level 7 of the New Zealand Curriculum.
+This aspect of the explanation reflects the quality of evidence expected at level 7 of the New Zealand Curriculum.

-To reach Merit, the student could further develop the idea of a variation in the pattern, which is suggested when reference is made to the mega malls being more widely spaced (5).
+To reach Merit, the student needs to further develop the idea of a variation in the pattern, which is suggested when reference is made to the mega malls being more widely spaced (5).
 A variation in the pattern could also be shown by identifying differences in mall development on the two lines.

 Low Achieved